microsoft/onnxruntime/docs/ORTModule_Training_Guidelines.md

 #### ORTMODULE_ATEN_SDPA_FALLBACK

 - **Feature Area**: *ORTMODULE/Optimizations*
 - **Description**: By default, this is disabled.
 This env var can be used for enabling pre-export attention fall back to PyTorch's efficient_attention ATen kernel for execution.
+NOTE: will not work if model uses both masked and unmasked attention, can only be one.

     ```bash
     export ORTMODULE_ATEN_SDPA_FALLBACK=1 # ENABLE **WITHOUT** ATTN_MASK INPUT